A Power Apps Custom Connector

 Get the books (list should now include the *new* book)

-Execute the POST /Book action using the Request body
+I executed the POST /Book action using the request body

 API description